Andrew Bergman: Theatre

 His first play on Broadway, Social Security, opened in 1986, starring Marlo Thomas and Ron Silver.

 In 2013, Bergman would go on to adapt his movie and write the book for the Honeymoon in Vegas Broadway musical, with music and lyrics by Jason Robert Brown.

 Awards

 In 2007, Bergman received the Ian McLellan Hunter Award for Lifetime Achievement in Writing from the Writers Guild of America.

+For his work on Striptease, Bergman received the Golden Raspberry Awards for Worst Director, Worst Screenplay, and shared the Worst Picture Award with co-producer Mike Lobell.

 Personal life

 He lives in New York City with his wife.
 He has two grown sons.